 The Proposed Development

-Our current expectation is that, working with the Wesley Hotel Group, the building (including the Chambers) will be converted to an ethical hotel.
+Our current expectation continues to be that, working with the Wesley Hotel Group, the building (including the Chambers) will be converted to an ethical hotel.
 The group already have one such hotel on Euston Street near London's Euston Station.

 If this plan goes ahead the work is anticipated to start in September 2018 and take approximately two years to complete.